Gustavomurta/ESP32_frequencyMeter/ESP32_Frequency_Meter_2CH/readme.txt

 Best Frequency Meter ever made with ESP32 - awesome!
 (Arduino Version) https://www.esp32.com/viewtopic.php?f=19&t=17018&start=80#p135509

-I am posting now an upgraded version with 2 chnnels - under development!!!
+I am posting now an upgraded version with 2 channels - under development!!!

 There is still a problem with the program - the interrupts of Pulse counter 0 is interfering with the interrupts of Pulse counter 1.
 This causes the program to crash, if frequencies are greater than 16,000 Hz.